team-commitment-issues/team_commitment_issues-SOEN341_Project_W25/Sprint 4/TCI_Sprint4_Meeting1_24MARCH2025.md

 Collaborated with Sam to connect frontend requests to backend routes.

 _Kassem_
+Working on the file sharing feature.
+Getting the github properly organized.
+Frontend of teh quoting feature.

 _Sam_
 Backend developer supporting quoting and emoji message formats.